ChainSafe/game-docs-v2/docs/21_v2-integration.md

 ### Changes To Remove Errors {#changes-to-remove-errors}

 The next step is to change your EVM.Call & EVM.CreateContractData methods to the new way of doing things.
 You'll see this is now done locally with less parameters as opposed to going through the API.
-This means less time spent developing/waiting & more time spent gaming yay!
+This means less time spent developing/waiting & more time spent gaming!

 ![](assets\v2\v2InstallErrors.png)